-- Dress – Wear loose-fitting, long sleeved shirts and pants to reduce the amount of exposed.
+- Dress – Wear loose-fitting, long sleeved shirts and pants to reduce the amount of exposed skin.

 - DEET – Cover exposed skin with an insect repellent containing the DEET, which is the most effective repellent against mosquito bites.

-- Drain – Empty any containers holding standing water because they are excellent breeding grounds for virus-carrying mosquitoes.
+- Drain – Empty any containers holding standing water – buckets, barrels, flower pots, tarps – because they are breeding grounds for virus-carrying mosquitoes.

 - Doors – Make sure doors and windows are in good repair and fit tightly, and fix torn or damaged screens to keep mosquitoes out of the house.